How To

 # Paginate search framework results

-Pagy has a few of extras for gems returning search results:
+Pagy has a few extras dedicated to gems returning search results:

 # Paginate by id instead of offset